ClickHouse/examples/observability/logs/kubernetes/otel_to_otel/README.md

 ## Gateway Configuration

+The [gateway.yml](./gateway.yml) provides a full sample gateway configuration, requiring only minor changes for most cases.

 Deploying the Collector as a gateway requires a few simple configuration changes.
 Principally, we specify the mode as `deployment` and ensure any collection is disabled.

-The [gateway.yml](./gateway.yml) contains the following required changes.

 ```yaml
 # Valid values are "daemonset", "deployment", and "statefulset".